envisioning/vocab/vocab/gat-graph-attention-network.md

 ---
 category: ARCH, CORE
+generality:
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
+- 0.575
+- 0.55
 slug: gat
 summary: Type of neural network that applies attention mechanisms directly to graphs to dynamically prioritize information from different nodes in the graph.
 title: GAT (Graph Attention Network)
 ---